riosengineer/kusto-queries/on-prem-serverlists.md

         | where App == 'databases'
         | distinct Computer

-##
+#### Function
-You can also save the query as a function and name it appropriately, and then use the function to query the results, e.g. 'databases' function would now return all on premise databases and we can create a dashboard for these
+You can also save the query as a function and name it appropriately, and then use the function to query the results, e.g. 'databases' function would now return all on premise databases and we can create a dashboard for these.
+For example:

+    | where Computer in (databases)